Richardyun01/Project-R/README.md

     - Lament Configuration
 - New Data Chip (Ring in SPD)
     - Reload Support Chip
+- New Item
+    - Lesser Healing Drug
+    -
 ---
 - 7 New rare enemies
 - 2 New Sub-Bosses